joker-eph/githubmove/GitHubMove.rst

 reusing a datastructure initially in LLDB by moving it into libSupport.
 It would also be very easy to decide to extract some pieces of libSupport and/or ADT to a new top-level *independent* library that can be reused in libcxxabi for instance.
-Finally, it also encourages to update all the subprojects when changing API or refactoring code ("git grep" works across sub-projects for instance).
+Finally, it also encourages to update all the sub-projects when changing API or refactoring code ("git grep" works across sub-projects for instance).